 Supporting LGBT+ Rights and the LGBT+ community in Cuba

-Like many other Caribbean and Latin American countries, Cuba's LGBT+ community have faced discrimination and homophobia in the past.
+Like many other Caribbean and Latin American countries, Cuba's LGBT+ community have faced historical discrimination and homophobia and there is still work to be done to achieve equal rights for all.

 Hundreds of years of Spanish colonialism, the influence of the Catholic church, and a culture of machismo helped to entrench homophobic attitudes deep in society which LGBT+ people are still fighting against today.
 However, in recent years there have been significant steps to rectify the mistakes of the past, to legislate to protect LGBT+ rights in society and try and educate the wider population to end discrimination and homophobia.

-Following the decriminalisation of same sex relationships in 1979 a number of education initiatives and changes in the law marked the beginning of changes in government and societal attitudes.
+Following the decriminalisation of same sex relationships in 1979 a number of education initiatives and changes in the law marked the beginning of changes in government and societal attitudes, including the new Family Code passed in September 2022 which legalises same sex marriage and adoption.

 Central to lobbying, raising awareness and educating against homophobia in the country has been the work of the government funded National Centre for Sexual Education (CENESEX).
 CENESEX campaigns for sexual equality and LGBT+ rights and is headed by director, Mariela Castro Espin, daughter of feminist revolutionary Vilma Espin.

-It impact of the blockade and aggressive US policy on the LGBT community and all Cubans should never be forgotten or played down.
+The impact of the blockade and aggressive US policy on the LGBT+ community and all Cubans should never be forgotten or played down.
 It impacts on all areas of Cuban society, access to healthcare, essential medication and education materials.

 A timeline of advancing LGBT+ rights in Cuba